-WARNING: For safety reasons, the emergency cut-out switch is easily accessible; be careful not to operate it inadvertently.
-If the switch has been used in an emergency situation the source of malfunction should be determined and corrected before restarting engine.
+WARNING: If the switch has been used in an emergency situation the source of malfunction should be determined and corrected before restarting engine.

 The driver of this vehicle should familiarize himself with the function of this device by using it several times on first outing.
 Thereby being mentally prepared for emergency situations requiring its use.